 John Crowley’s beloved novel Little, Big is without doubt among the greatest works of the imagination created during the last century.
 In publishing a deluxe, 25th Anniversary Edition of this masterpiece, our goal is twofold: First, we want to fulfill the author’s dream of how the book should be presented, by creating an edition that in every respect, from beauty of design to accuracy of text to excellence of manufacture, will reflect all the artistry, insight, imagination, and care that John Crowley poured into every sentence of Little, Big.
 And second, we want to create an edition that fans of the book will cherish, an edition that is a joy to behold and to read, an edition made to last several lifetimes.

 It’s an ideal that very much includes art.
 The 25th Anniversary Edition will feature superb reproductions of over three hundred details from the drawings, etchings, engravings, and prints of Peter Milton, an artist whom John Crowley feels is ideally suited to Little, Big.
-With loving care, we will interweave Crowley’s words with Milton’s images to create a tapestry full of subtle and surprising resonances, a uniquely revealing concatenation of the work of two modern masters.
+With loving care, we have interwoven Crowley’s words with Milton’s images to create a tapestry full of subtle and surprising resonances, a uniquely revealing concatenation of the work of two modern masters.

 As one would expect, the cost of creating such an ambitious edition is enormous.
 The only way we can do it is in partnership with the people who love the book the most.
 Thus, the publication of the 25th Anniversary Edition of Little, Big will be paid for by the Readers, participating on a subscription basis.
 The idea for this was proposed by John Crowley himself.